Support - Power

 Although switched mode power supplies can be very good nowadays, a lot of audio professionals still consider linear mode power supplies better (although they cost much more).

-But all power supplies (be it linear or switched mode) need voltage regulators.
+But all power supplies (be it linear or switched mode) need voltage regulators or filters.

-These voltage regulators filter all the “dirt” from the DC voltage (to make sure the DC voltage is a flat line on an oscilloscope).
+These voltage regulators (or filters) filter all the “dirt” from the DC voltage (to make sure the DC voltage is a flat line on an oscilloscope).

 Because of this, most manufacturers install “huge” voltage regulators and/or filters in their power supply